Permutation Equivariant Graph Framelets for Heterophilous Graph Learning: Introduction

 Heterophilous graphs differ from homophilous graphs not only {\em spatially} in terms of distribution beyond the 1-hop neighborhood but also {\em spectrally} with larger oscillation in terms of the frequency distribution of graph signals under the graph Laplacian.
-Such properties bring challenges to learn on heterophilous graphs and demand new GNNs the ability to extract intrinsic information in order to achieve high performance.
+Such properties bring challenges to learning on heterophilous graphs and demand new GNNs the ability to extract intrinsic information in order to achieve high performance.
 To enhance the influence of nodes from the same classes that are outside of 1-hop neighborhoods, one common approach is based on the {\em multi-hop aggregation} to leverage information of $k$-hop neighborhoods, $k\geq 2$.
 Its effectiveness for heterophilous graphs is emphasized and theoretically verified in \cite{8}.
 A common way to perform multi-hop aggregation is to utilize the powers of the adjacency matrix.
-However, the use of higher powers of adjacency matrix will result in a convergent phenomenon as shown in \cite{2} and may fail to capture meaningful information.
+Repeatedly applying Laplacian smoothing many times, prompted by using higher powers of adjacency matrix, can result in a convergence of vertex features within each connected component of the graph towards uninformative or identical values, a phenomenon referred to as over-smoothing \cite{2,rusch2023survey}.
 Moreover, they may lead to dense matrices and cause computation and storage burdens.
-To seek further improvement, it is thus natural to consider an alternative spatial resolution of graphs other than $k$-hop neighborhood.
+To seek further improvement, it is thus desirable to consider an alternative spatial resolution of graphs other than $k$-hop neighborhood.
 To answer this question, we work on the theory of wavelet/framelet systems on graphs which brings a notion of {\em scale} on graphs and wavelets/framelets corresponding to such scales.
 In this paper, we introduce and integrate a dedicated graph framelet system so as to perform {\em multi-scale extraction} on graphs.